 Where water is encountered, and cofferdams are necessary, construct them practically watertight before excavating below water level.
 Make provisions outside the footing to drain, collect, and remove water.
 When placing concrete, keep the excavation dewatered until the concrete is above the prevailing water level.
 Effectively protect footing concrete from erosion.
 If using a concrete seal to stop the flow upward from the bottom of a cofferdam, place the seal below the planned footing and consider it as a part of the cofferdam.
 The Department will not pay for a seal unless it is shown on the plans.

+Design and construct cofferdams, cribs, and sheeting to accommodate a water elevation 5 feet (1.5 m) above the normal water elevation shown on the plans.
+If the actual water elevation exceeds 5 feet (1.5 m) above the stated normal water elevation, the Department will reimburse the Contractor for any resulting damage to the work protected by the cofferdam provided the Contractor has exercised normal due diligence.
+If the actual water elevation exceeds 5 feet (1.5 m) above the stated normal water elevation and causes a delay to the project, the Department will grant the Contractor an excusable, non-compensable delay in accordance with 108.06.B.

+Cofferdams may be designed and constructed to accommodate a lower water elevation; however, the Department will not reimburse the Contractor for repairs to work damaged nor grant additional time unless the water elevation exceeds 5 feet (1.5 m) above the normal water elevation shown on the plan.

+Submit any request for reimbursement for repair to work damaged or for delay to the Engineer with information substantiating that the water elevation was more than 5 feet (1.5 m) above the normal water elevation shown on the plans.